MikeDigitize/Getting_Started_With_TDD/README.md

 Whoops!
 We've identified a problem.
-And this is the consequence mentioned earlier - a symptom of exposing everything via an object.
+And this is the consequence of over exposing mentioned earlier - a symptom of exposing everything via an object.

 Every time Joe draws the lottery, the array of balls gets bigger.
 We're adding to an array that never gets emptied.

 Explicitly mapping all the data and functionality was useful when we started, whilst we got our bearings.
 Now we have a better understanding of the lay of the land it's not quite as important or necessary any more.

 Let's fix it by refactoring the persistant balls array to one that gets initialised on every call.
-We don't need access to it directly on the object, we can just check the array when it's returned when `drawEuroMillions` gets called instead.
+We really don't need access to it directly on the object, we can just check the array when it's returned when `drawEuroMillions` gets called instead.

 ```javascript
 drawEuroMillions() {